yanzakha/test/terraform+ansible/portgresql/only_ansible/README.md

-For postgresql install on remote host you need to do this command
+For install on remote host you need to do this command
     ansible-playbook -i iporhostname, playbook.yml public ssh-key of current user should be added to remote host ~/.ssh/authorized_keys If you dont want to add ssh-key to remote host provide -u <remote_user> and --ask-pass parameters when you execute command